InvncibiltyCloak/ds1054-csv-dump/README.md

 ```
 usage: main.py [-h] [-u] oscilloscope_ip [filename]

-Download memory from Rigol DS1054Z oscilloscopes.Currently only supports download of all memory into CSV format.
+Download memory from Rigol DS1054Z oscilloscopes.
+Currently only supports download of all memory into CSV format.

 positional arguments:
   oscilloscope_ip    IP address of oscilloscope to download data from